|SoC||A64 @ 1.2Ghz|

 You need an ARM Trusted Firmware build (bl31.bin), which will be included in the FIT image.

 Booting from MicroSD card or USB works, as does use of an externally plugged in USB keyboard.
-Builin USB keyboard fails to register with U-boot - possibly due to special quirks needed.
+Builtin USB keyboard fails to register with U-boot - possibly due to special quirks needed.
+[See also this bug in debian BTS]

 Use the MANUFACTURER_DEVICE.fex file.